ws-garcia/VBA-CSV-interface/api/methods/exporttocsv.md

 ## Behavior

 If the CSV file already exist on path, the `ExportToCSV` method will overwrites all its content.
-If that is not the case, a new file will created.
+If that is not the case, a new file will be created.

 [Back to Methods overview](https://ws-garcia.github.io/VBA-CSV-interface/api/methods/)